-Solar is booming right now, and you may be wondering if it’s time for you to learn more.
+Solar power is booming right now, and you may be wondering if it’s time for you to learn more.
 Because of its growing popularity, many homeowners in the U.S. are becoming increasingly aware of the pros and cons of rooftop solar systems, but there are still a lot of mixed messages floating around out there.
 We’re here to help.

 PRO: Potential Savings On Electricity Bills

 Depending on where you live and how much energy you use, a rooftop solar system may save you money on your electricity bills.
 For homeowners in areas with especially high electricity rates (such as California, New Jersey, and Hawaii) these savings can add up, especially over time.
 So don’t think of rooftop solar as an expensive luxury, but rather think of it as a sensible investment.

 Depending on where you live, you may also be eligible for something known as net metering, an arrangement wherein your utility will actually pay you (in cash or energy credits) for excess power your solar system sends back to the grid.